opentok/opentok-react-native/README.md

 | properties | Object | No | Properties passed into the native publisher instance
 | eventHandlers | Object&lt;Function&gt; | No | Event handlers passed into native publsiher instance

 The `OTPublisher` component will initialize a publisher and publish to a specified session upon mounting.
+To destroy the publisher, unmount the `OTPublisher` component.

 ```html
 <OTSession apiKey="your-api-key" sessionId="your-session-id" token="your-session-token">